smandani/planetarium/README.md

 # planetarium
-This is a space exploration project.
+This is a space exploration program

+IN SPACE